Skip to main content

 Suggested by:

-John McCarey (Col ’88) Languishing under a tree on the Lawn, eyes closed, to listen to the absence of the voices from the incoming fall students, panicking in a rush to get their books.
+John McCarey (Col class of ’88) Languishing under a tree on the Lawn, eyes closed, to listen to the absence of the voices from the incoming fall students, panicking in a rush to get their books.